annashipman/annashipman.github.io/_posts/2021-01-01-mod-wsgi-hello-world.md

 ## Why did that all work?

 Armed with the instructions on how to get a basic 'Hello World' app running, it might now be helpful to go back and read the erroneously named [Quick configuration guide](https://modwsgi.readthedocs.io/en/develop/user-guides/quick-configuration-guide.html).
-You have to fill in the dots yourself, so this is what this post is for.
+You have to fill in some dots yourself, so this is what this post is for.